erithmetic/erica.works/_posts/2024-03-13-programming-the-multiverse-part-2.markdown

 ![Logical gates combined into a large component](../images/multiverse-part-2/logic-gates-vlsi.png)

 Utlimately these logic gates form the thousands of building blocks that combine into our modern day, general purpose "integrated circuits" (e.g. CPUs).
-Our modern programming languages define a series of signals that get sent through this maze of gates.
-But it's important to note that every integrated circuit can implement the same logical gates using different types of electrical circuits.

 A classical computer is limited in how many of these gate operations it can perform per second.
 For example an Intel i9 14900HX can run these gate operations up to 5,800,000,000 times per second.
 There is an upper limit on how many calculations a CPU can try per second to try and solve a problem.

 ## The fancy new quantum gates

-You've seen how logic gates work in classical computers operating on bits of information represented by electrical pulses.
-But we need to completely forget about all of that.
-We're in quantum world now!
-Starting out, QC and classic logic gates will seem similar, but we'll see that QC is a complete shift in how we think of computing.
+You've seen how logic gates work in classical computers operating on bits.
+Starting out, it may seem that quantum and classic logic gates are similar, but we'll see that quantum computing is a complete shift in how we think of computing.

 Now let's dive into some of the foundational quantum gates.
 For now we're just going to focus on their behavior but just know that the way these logical gates are implemented in actual quantum coputers vary and are still under constant development and innovation.